Christopher Street–Stonewall station: Later years

 The city government took over the IRT's operations on June 12, 1940.
 On August 9, 1964, the New York City Transit Authority (NYCTA) announced the letting of a $7.6 million contract to lengthen platforms at stations on the Broadway—Seventh Avenue Line from Rector Street to 34th Street–Penn Station, including Christopher Street, and stations from Central Park North–110th Street to 145th Street on the Lenox Avenue Line to allow express trains to be lengthened from nine-car trains to ten-car trains, and to lengthen locals from eight-car trains to ten-car trains.
 With the completion of this project, the NYCTA project to lengthen IRT stations to accommodate ten-car trains would be complete.

 In 1981, the Metropolitan Transportation Authority listed the station among the 69 most deteriorated stations in the subway system.
 The station was renovated by in-house forces between 1991 and 1994.

 In 2023, a bill was introduced in the New York State Legislature to rename the station after the nearby Stonewall National Monument.
 The state legislature voted in June 2024 to allow the station to be renamed Christopher Street–Stonewall station.
 The new name would commemorate the LGBT rights movement catalyzed by the Stonewall riots, which took place at the nearby Stonewall Inn.
 The station was officially renamed on June 28, 2024.
+During mid-2026, when the adjacent portion of the Broadway–Seventh Avenue Line was closed during weekends, the MTA rehabilitated the Christopher Street–Stonewall station.